JoshuaS3/joshstock.in/site/content/blog/opengl-fractal-explorer.md

 # Notes on Fractal Computation

-I want to talk about some nuances of computing and rendering fractals.
+I want to talk about some details of computing and rendering fractals.
 As you would expect, for a full quality render you will need to compute iterations for every pixel in the image. **<i>This is very computationally expensive.</i>** Even more troublesome is having to calculate this for *every frame* when